 Implementation of timely disclosure

-Based on the Information Disclosure Committee's judgment on the need for disclosure, timely disclosure is made in accordance with the prescribed procedure.
+Based on the Corporate Planning Unit's judgment on the need for disclosure, timely disclosure is made in accordance with the prescribed procedure.

 Internal audit departments verify whether or not the system for timely disclosure of corporate information is functioning effectively across the group and report to the Board of Directors, etc. on a regular basis.